 When most people think of an “arrest,” they envision a police officer cuffing criminal suspects and placing them in the back of a police cruiser.
 But there’s more to an arrest than taking a suspect into custody.
-Arrests trigger legal (and emotional) after-effects that include detailed and specific police responsibilities.
+Arrests trigger legal after-effects that include detailed and specific police responsibilities.

 A person who reasonably believes that they are deprived of personal liberty and is not free to leave police custody is considered to be "under arrest."
 A suspect doesn’t need to be cuffed or physically restrained to be under arrest.
 Nor do the police have to announce the fact.
 What matters is whether a reasonable person in the same position would believe that they are not free to leave.

 Consider a woman who drives to the police station and volunteers to answer questions.
 At some point, the woman stops answering questions and wants to leave.
-The police tell her she cannot leave the room until the questioning is finished and when she stands up, an officer motions with his hand for her to sit down.
+The police tell her she cannot leave the room until the questioning is finished, and when she stands up, an officer motions with his hand for her to sit down.
 The police actions amount to an arrest.

 An arrest occurs once the police have enough evidence to establish probable cause—a reasonable belief that the suspect has committed a crime.
 On TV, most arrests are usually made when a suspect is directly observed performing criminal activity and is arrested in the act (or immediately afterwards).
 In real life, there is often more time between the criminal act and the arrest, as the police investigate the details or as evidence is provided.
 As a general rule, arrests made at person’s residence require an arrest warrant and also require that the police “knock and announce” their purpose.
 However, these rules need not apply in urgent situations, such as when evidence may be destroyed or individuals are in danger.
 An arrest warrant is a court order issued by a judge, based upon statements made under oath (and establishing probable cause).

-Every person who is arrested in the U.S. and who is questioned by police must be informed of their legal rights (known as "Miranda Rights," discussed below).
+Every person who is arrested in the United States and questioned by police must be informed of their legal rights (known as "Miranda Rights," discussed below).
 In addition, once an individual is arrested, the police may search the person incidental to the arrest.
 That's because police officers have the right to protect themselves by searching for weapons and to protect the legal case against the suspect by searching for evidence that the suspect might try to destroy.
 This is even permitted when an officer arrests an individual for a minor offense that results in a citation and not an arrest.

 If a police officer does not have probable cause to make an arrest, it is possible that a judge may declare that the evidence seized incidental to the arrest is inadmissible at trial.